 - We have an elected school council.
 At the start of every academic year, children campaign and make speeches to their respective classes, before voting for who will represent them on the School Council

 - The children are also given the opportunity to vote on many other aspects of day-to-day school life too, e.g. lunchtime reading books, playground games, and encouraged to respect the outcome of such votes.

-- In Year 6 we focus on the Ancient Greeks and how they introduced ‘Democracy’ to the world and how that impacts on our lives today.
+- We celebrate International Day of Democracy where we learn about the democratic process in the UK.
+Additionally, children in our Year 6 classes focus on the history of democracy, looking at the Ancient Greeks, how they introduced ‘Democracy’ to the world and how that impacts on our lives today.

 - Children are given an understanding of freedom of speech for all, including the role the media plays in this.
 Children’s newspapers are provided for all year groups to facilitate discussion of local and national issues.